oatlog/oatlog/doc/report/main.typ

   in linear time for e-graphs of fixed treewidth @fastextract.
 - Finally, for arbitrary cost functions approximate solutions can be found using various heuristics.

-However, oatlog does not in its current form implement any extraction, so it is not a major topic in this thesis.
+However, Oatlog does not in its current form implement any extraction, so it is not a major topic in this thesis.

 #figure(